25prabhu10/notes/docs/Languages/Git/Git.md

 git config --show-origin user.name
 ```

-- For the **initial setup** the user must provide their identity such as full name and email address, this is required as it helps in identifying the person making the commits (saving changes).
+- For the **initial setup** the user must provide their identity such as full name and email address, this is required as it helps in identifying the person making the commits (saving changes)

   ```bash
   # add username and email